braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 You can also upload and update user profiles though CSV files from **Audience** > **Import Users**.

 This feature supports recording and updating user attributes such as first name and email, in addition to custom attributes such as shoe size.
-You can import a CSV by specifiying one of two unique user identifiers: an `external_id` or a user alias.
+You can import a CSV by specifying one of two unique user identifiers: an `external_id` or a user alias.

 {% alert note %}
 If you are uploading a mix of users with an `external_id` and users without, you need to create one CSV for each import.
 One CSV can't contain both `external_ids` and user aliases.